-Soundness Test and Key Requirements Possible Evidence Evidence Provided development Integrate as appropriate marine policy objectives into emerging policy Support of integrated coastal management (ICM) in coastal areas in line with the requirements of the MPS Manage risk from coastal change (106) Identification of where the coast is likely to experience physical changes and identify Coastal Change Management Areas, and clarity on what development will be allowed in such areas.
-Not relevant to this policy.
-Provision for development and infrastructure that needs to be re- located from such areas, based on SMPs and Marine Plans, where appropriate.
-11. Conserving and enhancing the natural environment (paras 109-125) Protect valued landscapes (109) A strategy and policy or policies to create, protect, enhance and manage networks of biodiversity and green infrastructure.
-The emerging basement policy requires that the unaffected garden Policy which seeks to minimise the loss of higher quality agricultural land and give great weight to protecting the landscape and scenic beauty of National Parks, the Broads and AONBs. must be in a single area and where relevant should form a continuous area with other neighbouring gardens.
-This is considered to benefit biodiversity by allowing a continuity in large scale planting.
-Prevent unacceptable risks from pollution and land instability (109) Policy which seeks development which is appropriate for its location having regard to the effects of pollution on health, the natural environment or general amenity.
-Para 109 (penultimate bullet) of the NPPF is considered particularly relevant in relation to preventing both new and existing development from contributing to or being put at unacceptable risk fromland instability".
-Para 120 of the NPPF is
+Soundness Test and Key Requirements Possible Evidence Evidence Provided Review the aims and objectives of the Marine Policy Statement, including local potential for marine-related economic development Integrate as appropriate marine policy Support of integrated coastal management (ICM) in coastal areas in line with the requirements of the MPS Manage risk from coastal change (106) Identification of where the coast is likely to experience physical changes and identify Coastal Change Management Areas, and clarity on what development will be allowed in such areas.
+Provision for development and infrastructure that needs to be re-located from such areas, based on SMPs and Marine Plans, where appropriate.
+Not relevant to this policy 11.
+Conserving and enhancing the natural environment (paras 109-125) Protect valued landscapes (109) A strategy and policy or policies to create, protect, enhance and manage networks of biodiversity and green infrastructure.
+Policy which seeks to minimise the loss of higher quality agricultural land and give great weight to protecting the landscape and scenic beauty of National Parks, the Broads and AONBs.
+The overarching policy CR 6 Trees and landscape states that the Council will require the protection of existing trees and the provision of new trees that complement existing or create new, high quality green areas which deliver amenity and biodiversity benefits.
+Prevent unacceptable risks from pollution and land instability (109) • Policy which seeks development which is appropriate for its location having regard to the effects of pollution on health, the natural environment or general amenity.
+Not relevant to this policy

 Soundness Test and Key Requirements Possible Evidence Evidence Provided Planning policies should minimise impacts on biodiversity and geodiversity (117) Planning policies should plan for biodiversity at a landscape-scale across local authority boundaries (117) Identification and mapping of local ecological networks and geological conservation interests.
-Policies to promote the preservation, restoration and re-creation of priority habitats, ecological networks and the recovery of priority species also relevant for the same reason.
-The basements policy requires at CL7 (n) for basements to be designed to safeguard the structural stability of the application building, nearby buildings and other infrastructure including London Underground tunnels and the highway.
-Restricting the extent of basements will be beneficial for biodiversity in private gardens.
-Whist the biodiversity in individual gardens may not be of strategic borough wide importance, cumulatively it is considered that the impact on the biodiversity in gardens should be minimised by restricting the extent of development in gardens.
-12. Conserving and enhancing the historic environment (paras 126-141) Include a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk (126) A strategy for the historic environment based on a clear understanding of the cultural assets in the plan area, including assets most at risk.
+Policies to promote the preservation, restoration and re-creation of priority habitats, ecological networks and the recovery of priority species 12.
+Conserving and enhancing the historic environment (paras 126-141) Include a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk (126) A strategy for the historic environment based on a clear understanding of the cultural assets in the plan area, including assets most at risk.
 A map/register of historic assets A policy or policies which promote new development that will make a positive contribution to character and distinctiveness.
-(126) The overall policy objective is that all basements must be designed, constructed and completed to the highest standard and quality.
-Specific policy criteria (e) requires that basements should not cause harm to the significance of historic assets.
-Policy CL7(f) requires that basement development should demonstrate
+(126) The overall policy objectives relating to the historic environment are that (CL3) the Council will require development to preserve and to take opportunities to enhance the cherished and familiar local scene.
+And CL4: The Council will require development to protect the heritage significance of listed buildings, scheduled ancient and sites of archaeological interest.
+Specifically the policies (CL3(a) ) requires development to preserve or enhance the character or appearance of the conservation area and protect the special architectural or historic interest of the area and its setting.
+CL1 Context and Character.
+The Council will require all development to respect the existing context, character and appearance, taking opportunities available to improve the quality and character of buildings and the area and the way it functions, including being inclusive for all.
+CL2 Design Quality.
+The Council will require all